locize/blog/source/_posts/i18next-vue.md

 i18n(createApp(App)).mount('#app')
 ```

-Now let's try to move some hard coded text out to the translations.
+Now let's try to move some hard-coded text out to the translations.

-For the first text we just use a simple `welcome` key to directly invoke the `$t` function.
+For the first text, we just use a simple `welcome` key to directly invoke the `$t` function.
 The `$t` is more or less the same as [`i18next.t`](https://www.i18next.com/overview/api#t).

-For the second text we will use the [`v-html` directive](https://vuejs.org/guide/essentials/template-syntax.html#raw-html) to directly output real HTML.
+For the second text, we will use the [`v-html` directive](https://vuejs.org/guide/essentials/template-syntax.html#raw-html) to directly output real HTML.

 >**Security Warning**<br />Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS vulnerabilities.
 Only use `v-html` on trusted content and never on user-provided content.